N8-CIR-Bede/documentation/common/rhel8-status.rst

 .. note::

-   Bede's OS is being upgraded to RHEL8.
+   Bede's Login nodes have now been migrated to RHEL 8.
 This change may impact your use of Bede.

    For more information please see :ref:`RHEL8 Migration page<RHEL8-migration>` for more information.